The rights of customers and clients

 What legislation is in place to protect consumers?

 Most forms of trade have particular legal restrictions on them to ensure that the buyer is treated fairly.
-The Supply of Goods and Services Act is one of the most useful, since it sets out what you can reasonably expect from purchased items or paid-for services, and offers recourse should the supplier fail on this front.
+The Supply of Goods and Services Act is one of the most useful, since it sets out what you can reasonably expect from paid-for services and any materials or parts used in supplying the service, and offers recourse should the supplier fail on this front.

-If you’ve been the victim of an untrustworthy salesman or made a regrettable purchase over the internet, the Doorstep Selling Regulations and Distance Selling Regulations may be exactly what you need.
+If you’ve been the victim of an untrustworthy salesman or made a regrettable purchase over the internet, the Cancellation of Contracts made in the consumer’s home Regulations and Consumer Protection (Distance Selling) Regulations may be exactly what you need.

 Furthermore, if you’ve paid for anything priced between £100 and £30,000 using a credit card, it might benefit you to be aware of the potential for Section 75 claims if you end up in a situation where your purchase is unsatisfactory.